 This morning, you’ll visit the Tower of David, also known as Jerusalem’s Citadel.
 Its fascinating archaeological ruins date back 2,700 years.
 There’ll be time to explore the museum, which chronicles 4,000 years of Jerusalem's history using maps, holograms, and models.
 You can also ascend the tower’s ramparts, which command 360-degree views of Jerusalem.
 Next, proceed to the Temple Mount, venerated as a holy site for thousands of years by Jews, Christians, and Muslims alike.
 Gaze on the magnificent golden Dome of the Rock under which, according to Jewish tradition, lies the foundation stone of the world, and where Abraham almost sacrificed his son Isaac.
 Back in the Old City, follow the Via Dolorosa west to the Church of the Holy Sepulcher on Cavalry, where you’ll see the two holiest sites in Christianity: the site of Jesus’ crucifixion and the empty tomb from where he is said to have been resurrected.
 After a traditional falafel lunch, visit the Western Wall, considered Judaism’s holiest site for prayer.
 We’ll get as close to the wall as doctrine allows, taking a moment to observe and share a quiet moment as devout locals slip prayer notes into the ancient limestone crevices.
 Continue to explore more of the Old City, including the Christian Quarter, Arabic Quarter, and Armenian Quarter.
 You’ll also see several Roman ruins in the Jewish Quarter.
 The evening is free for you to pursue your own interests.

 Fly to Cairo to begin your Egyptian Adventure

-After breakfast, transfer to the airport for your flight to Cairo, where your Egyptian adventure will start.
+After breakfast, transfer to Tel Aviv airport for your flight to Cairo, where your Egyptian adventure begins.